omarmujahidgithub/comment-remover/README.md

 ✨ Remove Comments (Keep Docstrings): A surgical removal.
 This command removes all # comments (both full-line and inline) but intelligently preserves your important function and class docstrings.
 (Ctrl+Alt+I)

 📋 Copy Without Comments & Docstrings: A clipboard-ready command.
 This cleans the entire file by removing all comments and docstrings and then copies the result directly to your clipboard without modifying the open file.
 (Ctrl+Alt+C)

+    Note: You can now also use these commands on code cells within Jupyter Notebook files (.ipynb) directly from VS Code.

 ## Demonstration
 Here’s a quick look at the "Remove All" command in action.